Christopher M. Finelli is the dean of the Graduate School.

 A student who does not meet minimum academic standards but has counterbalancing evidence to suggest the potential for success may be admitted on a provisional basis.
 Provisional admission provides an academic unit with more evidence on which to base its admission decision.
 A student must obtain a grade of B or better in all courses taken while in provisional status.
 Normally, the academic unit reviews the student’s status following completion of nine hours of approved graduate study.
 The academic unit may recommend a change in status to the Graduate School and recommend withdrawal from the program, if appropriate.
 A student who has completed provisional requirements should check with the academic unit to verify that the change of status has been noted by the program.
 A provisional student may also be assigned deficiency courses.

 In some cases, students who are not seeking a graduate degree may be permitted to take graduate courses.
 Such permission to take graduate courses does not constitute admission to a graduate degree program.
 Non-degree graduate students are not candidates for degrees.
 Enrollment must be maintained in at least one graduate course each semester.
 The undergraduate grade-point averages for non-degree graduate students are expected to meet the same standards that apply to the admission of graduate students in full standing.
 Students that are later accepted to a degree program may, with approval, have up to 10 hours applied toward the degree.
-Normally, non-degree status is not available and does not apply to students interested in taking courses in the Cameron School of Business Administration.
 Admission requirements may vary for each academic unit, and students seeking non-degree status therefore must determine and meet these conditions prior to completing their application.

 Admissions – International Students